Aliases for THBD Gene

 External Ids for THBD Gene

 The protein encoded by this intronless gene is an endothelial-specific type I membrane receptor that binds thrombin.
 This binding results in the activation of protein C, which degrades clotting factors Va and VIIIa and reduces the amount of thrombin generated.
 Mutations in this gene are a cause of thromboembolic disease, also known as inherited thrombophilia. [provided by RefSeq, Jul 2008]

 GeneCards Summary for THBD Gene

 THBD (Thrombomodulin) is a Protein Coding gene.
-Diseases associated with THBD include thrombophilia due to thrombomodulin defect and hemolytic uremic syndrome, atypical 6.
-Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include calcium ion binding and carbohydrate binding.
-An important paralog of this gene is CD93.
+Diseases associated with THBD include Thrombophilia Due To Thrombomodulin Defect and Hemolytic Uremic Syndrome, Atypical 6.
+Among its related pathways are Cell surface interactions at the vascular wall and Formation of Fibrin Clot (Clotting Cascade).
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and transmembrane signaling receptor activity.

 Thrombomodulin is a specific endothelial cell receptor that forms a 1:1 stoichiometric complex with thrombin.
 This complex is responsible for the conversion of protein C to the activated protein C (protein Ca).
 Once evolved, protein Ca scissions the activated cofactors of the coagulation mechanism, factor Va and factor VIIIa, and thereby reduces the amount of thrombin generated.